Trump's jibe deepens feud with Tillerson; he was joking?

 "And I can tell you who is going to win," Trump said.

-The White House and the State Department suggested Tuesday that the president was simply trying to make light of what they describe as inaccurate reports of tension.
+The White House and the State Department suggested Tuesday that the president was simply trying to make light of what they describe as inaccurate reports of tension between them.
 But coming amid increasingly public signs of strain between the president and Tillerson, the remark landed with a distinct hint of malice.

 Trump's comments have threatened to undermine Tillerson's diplomatic initiatives and sow confusion among allies and foes over whether he speaks for the U.S. and has the support of the White House.
 That uncertainly could impact a number of foreign policy crises, including the nuclear threat posed by North Korea and the imminent decision to be made as to whether to continue the Iran nuclear pact.